lesbaa/js-spectrometer/README.md

 To play about with the WebAudio api and display a spectrograhic representation of the audio.
 Tunes courtesy of Radiohead and The Cormorant.

 ### MVP
-- 'rolling' spectrograph of audio.
+- 'rolling' spectrograph of audio [√]

 ### Post MVP
 - performance, DEATH TO ALL JANK!!